FazeCT/fazect.github.io/gcc2024/index.md

 Oh wait, gotta respect Ching367436 (TW).
 He went to buy a router and made a CTF challenge on it.
 Smurfin'

 ## Random things

+### Vietnamese team

+No staff.
+Last to arrive.
+First to leave.
+That's it.

 ### Food